 There’s still an enticing upside with Hamilcar Rashed Jr. In an NFL that increasingly values pass rushers, he at least has the physical tools to find a role early on.
 Above all else, Rashed is an impressive athlete, with exceptional explosiveness, twitch, and flexibility at the line.
 He has room to play more controlled with his traits, but he has the initial burst to get around the edge and the lateral suddenness to get linemen off balance.

-Rashed also has good length at 6-foot-4, 245.
+Rashed also has good proportional length for his 6-foot-2, 251-pound frame.
 This length allows him to get his hands on linemen early, and while he’s still very much a work in progress with his hands, he’s flashed the ability to use quick, powerful swipes to open up lanes for himself.
 Additionally, he uses this length to disrupt the passing lane when in position, as evidenced by his six career pass deflections.

 Rashed isn’t quite as enticing as a run defender, but there’s still potential, in the same vein as his pass rushing skill.
 Rashed’s length helps him set an anchor, and when he’s free of contact, he has the explosiveness and pursuit speed to close in on ball carriers from behind.
 When he wins quick on rushing reps or is left unblocked, he has the pace to bring down the running back behind the line.